International Opportunity Grants (IOG) for Faculty, Staff and Administrators:

 All tenure-track, tenured and full-time contract faculty are eligible to apply.
 All full-time, benefits based USD staff and administrators are eligible to apply.
 However given funding constraints, applicants can only be funded only once per fiscal year.
 New applicants are strongly encouraged to apply.

 Applicants must use the official application form and answer all questions completely, including a description of the anticipated expenses and funding from other sources.
-Please access the application and guidelines and submit electronically to Kelli Bagley, Executive Assistant to the Associate Provost for International Affairs.
+Please access the application and guidelines and submit electronically to Kelli Bagley, International Affairs Budget & Operations Coordinator.

 Upcoming Grant Schedule